 Born to American parents who later settled in Victoria, British Columbia, John Lyman's artistic sensibilities were profoundly influenced by his exposure to the School of Paris.
-In 1908, he embarked on a transformative journey to Paris, where he studied at the prestigious Académie Julian under the tutelage of Jean-Paul Laurens.
+In 1908, he embarked to Paris, where he studied at the prestigious Académie Julian under the tutelage of Jean-Paul Laurens.
 It was here that he forged a lasting friendship with fellow Canadian artist James Wilson Morrice.
 Subsequently, Lyman enrolled at the Académie Matisse, immersing himself in the revolutionary teachings of the iconic master, Henri Matisse, who would become a lifelong influence.

 In 1910, Lyman married Corrine St. Pierre, embarking on a period of extensive travel throughout Europe, punctuated by exhibitions that garnered both acclaim and controversy.
 Despite his Fauvist-inspired works being met with disdain in his native Quebec, Lyman persisted, spending nearly three decades in exile across France, Spain, and North Africa.